Casey Seals Masters Swimming Club

 Lee Chaplin

 Lee stepped into the coaching position in 2020 and guided the squad through the difficult pandemic years until retiring in mid-2023.
-She remains available to fill in for Nichola.

 She was one of the founding members of the club and was as a "Lane 8" swimmer for many years in the early days of the club.
 She was a qualified swim teacher, so she has a great understanding of what is required to help slower or newer swimmers to quickly improve (as well as having sympathy when they find things difficult!).